 Youth from other jurisdictions may be placed in the Center; however, the committing jurisdiction must pay a per diem.
 For counties within Seventh Judicial District the charge is \$140.00 per day.
 Counties outside of this district must pay \$150.00.
-Total out of county revenue for the past fiscal year was \$129,950.00.
-Out of county funding is at record levels due to FY 2006 being the second full year of a contractual agreement with Muscatine County.
-Most recently Cedar County has entered into a contractual agreement with Scott County for the care and keep of their adolescent delinquent population.
-Scott County Juvenile Detention Center now houses the vast majority of residents within the Seventh Judicial District.
-The Center has also entered an agreement with Rock Island County, in which Scott County will house residents for the out of district rate of \$150.00.
+Total out of county revenue for the past fiscal year was \$117,700 This funding source will continue to do well as long as there is sufficient bed space at the Center to accommodate surrounding counties within the Seventh Judicial District.
+The Center has also continues to have an agreement with Rock Island County, in which Scott County will house residents for the out of district rate of \$150.00.